 An independent Ministerial Advisory Committee was formed in 2015 to advise the Minister for Planning on Fishermans Bend.

-Public administration leader Meredith Sussex is the chair of the committee, which also includes City of Melbourne Lord Mayor Robert Doyle, City of Port Phillip Mayor Bernadene Voss and a panel of leading experts and community representatives:
+Public administration leader Meredith Sussex is the chair of the committee, which also includes City of Melbourne Acting Lord Mayor Arron Wood, City of Port Phillip Mayor Bernadene Voss and a panel of leading experts and community representatives: